tonethar/IGME-430-Spring-2021/core-skills/11-creating-commonjs-code-modules.md

 }
 ```

-- test the app - all 4 links above - it should work as expected
+- test the app - all 4 links above - it should function as expected!

-- How this works:
+#### IV-B-i.
+How this works
 - the `if` statement looks to see if there is a property named `pathname`
 - if there is, go ahead and execute the referenced function in the dispatch table, and also pass in all 3 parameters (the HTML response handlers will ignore the extra `params` argument)
 - if there is NOT a property named `pathname` (for example, if a web client requested a non-existant page), then call the `notFound` handler, which is `htmlHandler.get404Response`